Policy Manual

 2. All field trips require prior approval.

-1. All trips involving risky activities (any physical activity not typically undertaken as part of the in school day) requires approval by division office administration.
+2.2.
+Additional division office approval - All trips involving risky activities (any physical activity not typically undertaken as part of the school day) require approval by division office administration.

 3. In approving a field trip request, the following criteria must be addressed: